 That thing.
 You don’t want that in your pozole.
 Remove it with the help of a spoon, the ones with small holes on them work like a charm.
 Once you remove this debris, add the corn and don’t for the love of everything that’s pure, add salt.
 Salt will prevent the corn from cooking appropriately and it’ll end up tough and just not good.

 Add the garlic head, cover it and forget about it for about 2 or 3 hours.
-You can peek from time to time to check how everything’s going and you’ll know it’s done when the corn looks a little bigger and, as we call it, “reventado”, which literally means “blown up”.
+You can peek from time to time to check how everything’s going.
+You’ll know it’s done when the corn looks a little bigger and, as we call it, “reventado”, which literally means “blown up”.
 Let’s get to the sauce!

 2. Sauce it up!